Environmental Protection Agency (EPA).

 A. Toxicological Profile

-Nicosulfuron was classified by EPA as a “not likely” human carcinogen based on the lack of evidence of carcinogenicity in studies conducted in rats and mice and in the in vitro and in vivo genotoxicity studies.
+Nicosulfuron is classified as “Not Likely to be Carcinogenic to Humans” based on lack of evidence of carcinogenicity in rats and mice studies and lack of mutagenic effects in the in vitro and in vivo genotoxicity studies.

 C. Exposure Assessment